Debug Symbol (dSYM)¶

 DWARF with dSYM Filefor the release build type.

 You must retain the Xcode archive for each build of your app you distribute.
-Without this archive, which includes any app-specific dSYM files, SAP Cloud Platform Mobile Services is not able to fully symbolicate crash reports.
+Without this archive, which includes any app-specific dSYM files, SAP Mobile Services is not able to fully symbolicate crash reports.